 Have you ever wondered why Finland always rates high on Pisa’s performance and wellbeing results?
-Finland’s education has become well known around the world yet many still don’t understand why and how it can be used in their own classroom.
+Finland’s education system has become well-known around the world, yet many still don’t understand why and how it can be used in their own classroom.

-Finnish educational system is focused on collaborative learning, using collaboration as a powerful tool to increase student motivation and participation in the learning process.
+The Finnish educational system is focused on collaborative learning, which uses collaboration as a powerful tool to increase student motivation and participation in the learning process.
 Collaborative or co-operational learning aims to stimulate the reflections and critical thinking of students and share ideas with each other.

 During this course, the participants will gain a better understanding of Finland’s progressive style of teaching and practical methods.
 We will look into various student-centered approaches and learn about co-operational learning.